-The pre-schoolers at Guardian Early Learning Centre – Bruce have been exploring the exciting world of art in recent weeks.
+The pre-schoolers at Guardian Early Learning Centre – Bruce have been exploring the exciting world of art with a visit to the National Art Gallery of Australia.
 Sandi, the Preschool educator has been facilitating experiences in the room regarding art and what artists do (with the children asking extensive questions about this).

 A couple of weeks ago, the children went on an excursion to the National Art Gallery of Australia which has sparked even greater interest in the subject.
 From learning about Van Gogh to Indigenous art, it’s an ongoing and exciting project at Bruce.